13 Places To Visit In Hambantota: A Deep Sea Port In Sri Lanka

 Photo: Dilshanhettihewa / Wikimedia Commons / Image For Representation Only

-Hambantota Beach is a top tourist attraction in Hambantota, Sri Lanka.
+Hambantota Beach is a top tourist attraction and should be in your Hambantota tourist places list.
 The beach is known for its serene beauty and pristine white sands.
 Watching the sunset and sunrise, along with activities like surfing and snorkelling are the best things to do here.
 On Sundays, local vendors get together and sell their produce on the beach.
 A variety of stones and shells are found on the seacoast.
 This beach promises a fun-loving experience.

 Timings: 24*7